AMD-OSX/AMD_Vanilla/README.md

 </span>

-## Patches for Beta versions are provided but no support is given until the OS is released. <br/><br/>Try these patches at your own risk and always have a backup EFI to boot.
+### Patches for beta versions are provided, but no support is given until the OS is released.<br/><br/>Try these patches at your own risk, and always keep an EFI backup.